Feelings (Morris Albert song): Other versions

 "Feelings" has been covered by more than 300 artists, including the following:

 A version by Chicago soul singer Walter Jackson reached number 93 on Billboards pop chart in January 1977.
 It also peaked at number nine on the R&B/Hip-Hop Songs chart.

-In 1975 Wess recorded the cover of the song for the album Wess & Dori released in Brazil (Young, 304.1052).
+In 1975, Wess recorded the song for the album Wess & Dori released in Brazil (Young, 304.1052).